mrdoob/three.js/test/e2e/README.md

 npm run test-e2e
 ```

-Merge only those commits that pass the tests, otherwise all next commits will also fail.
+Merge only those commits that pbottom the tests, otherwise all next commits will also fail.

 ### How it works
 - ci configs with parallelism